 Company pages may even be faked, which puts candidate data at risk; a growing concern in the job market.

-Corcodilos points out that the interesting thing here is there has been little to no analysis about the potential roadblocks that HR software, social media job systems, and others have created.
+Corcodilos points out that the interesting thing here is there has been little to no analysis of the potential roadblocks that HR software, social media job systems, and others have created.
 HR doesn’t want to take responsibility so they blame job seekers.

 Job seekers complain but are told to just go with the flow if they want a job.
-Software developers build features that their clients want and what’s most in demand.
+Software developers build features that their clients want and what’s most in-demand.

 No one even considers that the technology is faulty.

 How can recruiters correct the shortcomings of hiring technology?